 “We were able to get her financing for her dream home, and along with the Mortgage Credit Certificate, she actually reduced her monthly housing expense over what she was paying in rent,” Snyder says.

 “The USDA loan doesn’t fit every situation for prospective buyers, but it does address home affordability in the smaller markets across this country, which makes it a huge success in our books.”

 What Are Today’s USDA Mortgage Rates?

 USDA home loan rates are often lower than those of other programs.
-Find out how they compare with FHA ad conventional programs by contacting USDA mortgage lenders.Click to see your USDA loan eligibility (Jan 16th, 2019)
+Find out how they compare with FHA ad conventional programs by contacting USDA mortgage lenders.Verify your new rate (Mar 18th, 2019)